 ITAC Basic and Advanced (fire tactics)

 This is an excellent starting place for anyone interested in a full-time career in the fire service; in fact, Wenatchee Valley Fire has had many Resident Firefighters hired throughout the State.
-To get more information on the program, eligibility, and how to apply please contact our Volunteer Coordinator by clicking the contact button below.
+To get more information on the program, eligibility, and how to apply please contact our Volunteer Coordinator.

 Click here to

 During my residency, Chelan County Fire District 1's phenomenal leadership, demand for excellence, and supportive learning environment set me up for success - and ultimately led to me being hired as a career firefighter/EMT by the Anchorage Fire Department.

 In the 15 months I was with CCFD1 I was challenged both professionally and personally.
 Through the Recruit Academy, I progressed from someone with no fire experience to someone competent and confident enough to support the line staff on shift.
 I experienced ample opportunity to develop skills I was introduced to in the academy - while also building invaluable lifelong relationships and having a tremendous amount of fun along the way.